CRM64Pro GDK v0.13.0

 }

-// Optionally and before closing, we could call to mC64.ITimer().info() to use the default log for displaying the stats.
+// Optionally call mC64.ITimer().info() to display stats via the default log

 mC64.ITimer().benchClose(idBench);